 Now that we know a little bit about how the game is played, let’s take a look at what it means to play professionally.
 Unlike most sports, professional soccer has leagues all over the world.
 Under FIFA rules, most leagues have to be within a single country.
 Major League Soccer is an exception, allowed to field teams in the USA and Canada.
 England’s league also allows clubs from Wales.

 There is no one major league like you’re used to in American pro sports.
-England’s Premier League is normally thought of as the best overall, but there isn’t a clear best when the world’s top players are in Spain, some of the world’s biggest clubs play in Italy, and a German club is the defending European champion.
+England’s Premier League is normally thought of as the best overall, but there isn’t a clear best when the world’s top players are in Spain, some of the world’s biggest clubs play in Italy, and a German club is normally in the running to become European champion.

 How is there a champion of Europe when leagues are separated by country?
 FIFA controls world soccer, and beneath FIFA are six regional confederations.
 Those confederations have their own tournament to crown a regional champion.
 In Europe, that’s the Champions League.
 It’s the Champions League that’s the highest level of club competition, even though FIFA stages a Club World Cup.